The Claude Code SEO stack 2026, four layers and four operator playbooks

 The full Claude Code SEO motion is what happens when the 4 stack layers (skills, MCP, agents, hooks) compose across the 4 cited operator playbooks (backlink gap audit, 100-day GEO ranking roadmap, 4-layer LinkedIn outreach OS, 6-tool cold-email MVS) inside one repo.
 The pivot from claude code seo (50 monthly searches, null KD on LIVE DataForSEO 2026-05-20) to the stack-anchor cluster (19,300 monthly searches at blended KD 25) reframes the conversation.
 The reader who searches claude code skills does not want a generic Claude Code SEO essay; they want the canonical four-playbook stack composed inside a single CLAUDE.md plus memory.md repo, with each skill calling the right MCP, dispatching the right subagent, and firing the right hook.

-That is what the four operator playbooks above describe services-as-software: an outcome that used to require an agency now runs from one operator inside one terminal.
+That is what the four operator playbooks above describe, services-as-software: an outcome that used to require a fractional CMO or full-agency retainer now runs from one operator inside one terminal.
 This is the FORKOFF agency thesis exactly.
 We do not sell access to a tool.
 We sell the outcome (rankings, qualified replies, traffic) and run the Claude Code stack internally.
 What that looks like in practice on a current engagement, backlink gap delivered same-day instead of a 1-to-2-day SEO-team turnaround; GEO playbook (3-phase 100-day) running as a single roadmap with weekly check-ins; LinkedIn outbound through the 4-layer Claude Code OS so personalization stops being a junior task; cold email at 1M+ scale through the 7-layer stack with Claude doing the layer-7 reasoning.
 The pricing is on outcome, not seat or tool subscription.
 That is the only billing model that survives when the SaaS dashboard layer collapses.

 Industry Context